 The landscape is insane.

-The landscape, to put it simply, is epic as fuck.
+The landscape, to put it simply, is absolutely epic.

 When people think of epic landscapes, they instantly think of New Zealand or Iceland.
 Patagonia or the west coast of the United States.